 Have you fallen into the marital trap of unquieted anger?
 When it occurs, we let loose —sometimes it surprises even us.
 Sadly, I confess that I’ve been there and have done that myself.
 It’s not something I’m proud of.
 How I wish I would have worked on my triggered anger issues sooner than I did!
 (So does Steve, no doubt!)
 But it is better later than never.
 And in all honesty, I’m still working on it.
 I certainly don’t have it all together!
 But at least I’m falling forward now instead of backwards.

 These raw emotions often come out in ways that dishonor who we are, especially as Christ followers.
 We’re told in the Bible, “If anyone considers himself religious and yet does not keep a tight rein on his tongue, he deceives himself and his religion is worthless” (James 1:26).
 OUCH!!!

 In other words, we’re told to communicate the gospel with and without words.
-It’s one thing to say that we’re Bible-believing Christians, it’s another to actually live it.
-And when we sling words around carelessly —whether we think the other person deserves it or not, we need to realize that our “religion” or our witness to those around us, including our spouse, is “worthless.”
+It’s one thing to say that we’re Bible-believing Christians, but it’s another to actually live it.
+And when we sling words around carelessly —whether we think the other person deserves it or not, our “religion” or our witness to those around us, including our spouse, is “worthless.”
 The verbal assaults do not lead anyone towards Christ.
 Instead, they are repelled.